Genetic Counseling Clinic

 What is genetic counseling?

 Genetic counseling is the process of helping people understand and adapt to the medical, psychological, and familial implications of genetic contributions to disease.
-Genetic counselors will discuss a patient’s medical and/or family history, educate about inheritance, testing options, management, prevention, resources, and research opportunities.
-Genetic counselors also provide counseling to promote informed choices and adaptation to the risk or condition1.
+Genetic counselors are healthcare providers that can discuss a patient’s medical and/or family history, educate about inheritance, testing options, management, prevention, resources, and research opportunities.
+Genetic counselors also provide counseling to promote informed choices and adaptation to the likihood of developing or an existing genetic1.

 Genetic counseling services are now available in Terre Haute, Indiana through a partnership with Indiana State University and Union Hospital.
 The clinic is located in the Hux Cancer Center and will accept healthcare provider or patient self referrals.
-While most of our patients are seen for a personal and/or family history of cancer, we see patients for a variety of indications including psychiatric conditions (such as schizophrenia, bipolar etc.), prenatal screening/carrier screening, cardiac genetic among other indications.
+While most of our patients are seen for a personal and/or family history of cancer, we see patients for a variety of indications including psychiatric conditions (such as schizophrenia, bipolar etc.), prenatal screening/carrier screening, cardiac genetics among other indications.

 1-National Society of Genetic Counselors (www.nsgc.org)